ElinVS/ElinVS/README.md

 👩‍💻 I'm currently immersed in a 16 week professional software development course at CodeClan (a digital skills academy based in Scotland) which has taught me to celebrate small wins, how much you can learn (and forget) in a short time and that errors are your friend!

-:telescope: I'm currently learning everything and so far I have enjoyed working with React and Javascript and want to become better at these
+:telescope: I'm currently learning everything and so far I have enjoyed working with React and Javascript and motivated to learn more

-:seedling: Looking forward to learning more, striving to become a better programmer and keep solving problems
+:seedling: Striving to become a better programmer, keep solving problems and

 ---